onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

    * Frequency of self consistent explanations of why classical approximations are adequate or inadequate in each scenario.
    * Reduction in contradictions when the model is asked to reason both from a "quantum first" and a "classical first" perspective about the same system.

+These metrics evaluate internal consistency, clarity and robustness in model explanations.
+They do not certify discovery of new physical principles about the quantum classical crossover.

 ### 7.4 60 second reproduction protocol

 This protocol allows external users to experience Q034 style improvements without access to internal implementation details.